anthonyc2394/sep11-freedom-project/entries/entry05.md

 * `RD_ELECTRO_DRUMROLLBREAK_6`
 * `Y21_KEY_3`

 After looking over my favorites I decided to use piano sounds, but I still had no idea how I would structure my song and the sounds I would use.
 I started off with `AK_UNDOG_PIANO_3`, but I didn't want it to start like that, so I decided to search the artist, Alicia Keys, to find sounds that would fit with the piano.
-I came across vocals such as `AK_UNDOG_OOHS_AHHS_4` and `AK_UNDOG_OOHS_AHHS_1` to create vocals for the intro
+I came across some vocals such as `AK_UNDOG_OOHS_AHHS_4` and `AK_UNDOG_OOHS_AHHS_1` to create vocals for the intro.

 ```js
 // Loops